Pi4J/pi4j.github.io/content/documentation/io-examples/spi.md

 ## Uses

-In addition to communication between microcontrollers, SPI is also used to address numerous sensors and actuators.
+In addition to communication between microcontrollers, SPI is also used to address many sensors and actuators.
 Similar to I²C, a large number of control commands and data can be transmitted in both directions with a relatively high clock rate over 3 lines.
 A particular advantage here is the support for “full duplex”, ie the simultaneous transmission of data in both directions.